Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: Chiral differential operators on an algebraic group

 These ones take a bit longer to compute

 and

 \end{note}

-In \cite{ArakawaMoreau2021}, Arakawa and Moreau introduced a very convenient criterion to show that certain vertex algebras are simple in term of the geometry of their associated scheme.
+In \cite{ArakawaMoreau2021}, Arakawa and Moreau introduced a very convenient criterion to show that certain vertex algebras are simple in terms of the geometry of their associated scheme.
 One can show that the associated scheme of $\cdo$ is the cotangent bundle $T^{*}G$ of $G$.
-Because this is a symplectic reduced scheme, we have: \begin{proposition}[Discussion following Corollary 9.3 of \textit{loc.cit.}] The vertex algebra $\cdo$ is simple. \end{proposition}
+Because this is a smooth, reduced and symplectic scheme, we have: \begin{proposition}[Discussion following Corollary 9.3 of \textit{loc.cit.}] For any level $\kappa$, the vertex algebra~$\cdo$ is simple. \end{proposition}

 As mentioned in the introduction, the right action chiralizes, but the level for which it does develops an anomaly. \begin{theoreme} There exists a unique level $\kappa^{*}$ such that there exists a $\Z$-graded injective vertex algebra map